BaptisteMONDION/Technical-Internship-Euranova-Data-Scientist/README.md

 # Technical Internship - Euranova - Data Scientist

-Creation of an Audit Proposal Linking Hardware and Software to Optimize Energy Consumption and Performance of Euranova's AI Technologies
+## Project: Creation of an Audit Proposal to Optimize Energy Consumption and Performance of AI Technologies

-During this internship, I was able to deepen my technical knowledge in areas such as network architecture, software, hardware, and more broadly, machine learning.
-Developing the structure for the steps that will make up the audit and the commercial proposal allowed me to gain expertise in various fields.
+During this internship, I had the opportunity to deepen my technical expertise across several domains, including:

+- **Network Architecture**
+- **Software and Hardware Optimization**
+- **Machine Learning**

+My primary task involved designing the structure and key steps for an **audit proposal** that links hardware and software components to enhance **energy efficiency** and **performance** for Euranova’s AI technologies.
+Developing this audit and commercial proposal framework provided me with valuable experience in diverse technical areas and reinforced my understanding of cross-functional optimization strategies.

-A big thank you to my internship supervisor Alice Martzloff and to all the diverse and talented professionals I had the opportunity to meet!
+A big thank you to my internship supervisor, Alice Martzloff, and to all the skilled professionals I had the pleasure of working with!